Video: Work Out Your Top 3 Values

 Decision making is becoming of increasing importance to those not in traditional leadership roles.
 Organisations are becoming less hierarchical in structure and in today’s fluid and fast moving work place the best employees are those who can take the initiative, make and act upon good decisions.

-Therefore everyone can benefit from understanding more about the way we make decisions and from learning simple decision making processes.
+Therefore everyone can benefit from understanding more about the way we make decisions and from learning simple decision-making processes.

-And as we have seen, good decision making is not just important in the work place.
+And as we have seen, good decision-making is not just important in the workplace.
 We all have to make decisions that affect the direction of our lives.
 This is why as a coach I have found that processes, such as The Right Questions, can be equally as helpful in exploring the bigger questions of life.

 Where are you heading?
 What do you want to achieve?
 How are you planning to get there?